khjoen/perf-tester/README.md

 Test done in 270524 microseconds.
 ```

 Now, lets perform the test with the proposed pull request version.
 See interesting results from A2's serial.
 The timings oscilate from about 1776 to 2808 microseconds.
 The read errors are gone.
+Note that the it ran for hours without outputing a single error.
 ```
 Humidity: 53.70 %	Temperature: 25.30 *C.
 Test done in 2808 microseconds.